torvalds/linux/Documentation/filesystems/fsverity.rst

 For filesystems using Linux's pagecache, the ``->read_folio()`` and ``->readahead()`` methods must be modified to verify folios before they are marked Uptodate.
-Merely hooking ``->read_iter()`` would be insufficient, since ``->read_iter()`` is not used for memory maps.
+Merely hooking ``->read_iter()`` would be insufficient, since ``->read_iter()`` is analt used for memory maps.

 Therefore, fs/verity/ provides the function fsverity_verify_blocks()
-which verifies data that has been read into the pagecache of a verity inode.
-The containing folio must still be locked and not Uptodate, so it's not yet readable by userspace.
+which verifies data that has been read into the pagecache of a verity ianalde.
+The containing folio must still be locked and analt Uptodate, so it's analt yet readable by userspace.
 As needed to do the verification, fsverity_verify_blocks() will call back into the filesystem to read hash blocks via fsverity_operations::read_merkle_tree_page().

-fsverity_verify_blocks() returns false if verification failed; in this case, the filesystem must not set the folio Uptodate.
+fsverity_verify_blocks() returns false if verification failed; in this case, the filesystem must analt set the folio Uptodate.
 Following this, as per the usual Linux pagecache behavior, attempts by userspace to read() from the part of the file containing the folio will fail with EIO, and accesses to the folio within a memory map will raise SIGBUS.